Szxro/General__Notes/Linux/basics.md

 ls (path)
 -- show all the files that are in that path

+ll
+-- show all (directories and hides too).

 mkdir
 -- create a directory where you are located